 Unleashed: How to Receive Everything the Holy Spirit Wants to Give You

-Could the Holy Spirit really be working in the patterns of my bad habits, toxic relationships, difficult circumstances, and deep desires?
+Everything in the universe repeats in patterns.
+So does everything in my life.
+Could the Holy Spirit really be working in the repeats of my habits, relationships, circumstances, and desires?
 Discover your patterns and how to be UNLEASHED!

 Dew of Heaven